lwang-astro/PeTar/README.md

 To enhance the English in the given text, you could say:

-After completing the installation process, users can quickly get started by exploring three sample scripts located in the test folder: [sample.sh](https://github.com/lwang-astro/PeTar/blob/master/test/sample.sh), [sample\_bse.sh](https://github.com/lwang-astro/PeTar/blob/master/test/sample_bse.sh), and [sample\_bse\_galpy.sh](https://github.com/lwang-astro/PeTar/blob/master/test/sample_bse_galpy.sh).
+After completing the installation process, users can quickly get started by exploring three sample scripts located in the sample folder: [star\_cluster.sh](https://github.com/lwang-astro/PeTar/blob/master/sample/star_cluster.sh), [star\_cluster\_bse.sh](https://github.com/lwang-astro/PeTar/blob/master/sample/star_cluster_bse.sh), and [star\_cluster\_bse\_galpy.sh](https://github.com/lwang-astro/PeTar/blob/master/test/star_cluster_bse_galpy.sh).
 These scripts provide practical demonstrations of simulating a star cluster using the PeTar code.
 They cover tasks such as generating initial conditions using `mcluster`, running simulations, and processing data to produce single and binary snapshots, core information, and Lagrangian radii.
 Here is a brief description of each script:
-- sample.sh: Simulates a star cluster for up to 100 Myr with 1000 stars initially, following the Kroupa (2001) IMF and including 95% primordial binaries (refer to the `mcluster` manual).
+- star\_cluster.sh: Simulates a star cluster for up to 100 Myr with 1000 stars initially, following the Kroupa (2001) IMF and including 95% primordial binaries (refer to the `mcluster` manual).
 This simulation uses only gravitational forces.
-- sample\_bse.sh: Similar to sample.sh but includes single and binary stellar evolution (SSE/BSE) with a metallicity of Z=0.02.
+- star\_cluster\_bse.sh: Similar to sample.sh but includes single and binary stellar evolution (SSE/BSE) with a metallicity of Z=0.02.
-- sample\_bse\_galpy.sh: Builds upon sample_bse.sh by incorporating the Milky Way potential from Galpy's MWPotential2014 (refer to Bovy 2015 for details).
+- star\_cluster\_bse\_galpy.sh: Builds upon sample_bse.sh by incorporating the Milky Way potential from Galpy's MWPotential2014 (refer to Bovy 2015 for details).

+Furthermore, users can access a Jupyter Notebook titled [data\_analysis.ipynb](https://github.com/lwang-astro/PeTar/blob/master/sample/data_analysis.ipynb), which provides examples of data analysis in Python.
+By running one of the sample scripts, users can subsequently refer to the demonstrations in this notebook to analyze the simulation results.
+The data analysis module in PeTar offers greater convenience compared to manually parsing the output files.
+It is advisable to leverage this module instead of crafting reading code from scratch.

 # About the version